Costa Rica Reminded Me Why I Fell In Love With Backpacking

 Volcanoes.

-Mist hanging over mountains in the mornings.
+Mist hanging over mountains every morning.

 Before luxury hotels.

-Before curated itineraries.
+Before carefully curated itineraries.

-Before trying to optimize every second of a trip.
+Before trying to optimize every trip.

-One Of The Most Beautiful Things I’ve Ever Seen Happened At Night
+The Most Beautiful Moment Happened At Night

 It was the sky.